enis-memic/booking_app_api/README.md

 4. Please run `rails db:create` and `rails db:migrate`.
 5. Please run `rails db:seed` for gathering all the cars and admin user.
 6. Login for admin is: `(email: admin@admin.com ; password : password)`

+### To see app running locally

+- Please switch base url in frontend app from rendered url to our localhost url `http://localhost:3000/`

 ### Usage